GlobeMed at UW-Madison partners with the Cambodian Organization for Women's Support to promote healthy and dignified living in Kampong Thom.

 Our Partner // Cambodian Organization for Women's Support (COWS) in Kampong Thom, Cambodia

-Our Project // $18,000 to Install 100 Latrines and Provide Education on Safe Sanitation
+Our Project // $30,000 (over two years) to Install Water Wells and Provide Education on Safe Sanitation

 Join the Conversation